BRODSKY & SMITH SHAREHOLDER UPDATE: Notifying Investors of the Following Investigations: Transphorm, Inc. (Nasdaq - TGAN), Juniper Networks, Inc. (NYSE - JNPR), Catskill Hudson Bancorp, Inc. (OTCPK - CSKL)

-BALA CYNWYD, Penn., Jan.
-11, 2024 (GLOBE NEWSWIRE) -- Brodsky & Smith reminds investors of the following investigations.
+BALA CYNWYD, Pa., Jan.
+15, 2024 (GLOBE NEWSWIRE) -- Brodsky & Smith reminds investors of the following investigations.
 If you own shares and wish to discuss the investigation, contact Jason Brodsky (jbrodsky@brodskysmith.com) or Marc Ackerman (mackerman@brodskysmith.com) at 855-576-4847.
 There is no cost or financial obligation to you.

 Transphorm, Inc. (Nasdaq - TGAN)